-Some images do not have a text alternative, so users with a screen reader cannot access this information.
+Some images do not have a text alternative, so users with a screen reader are currently unable to access this information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 Some text does not have sufficient colour contrast, so users with low vision may have difficulties separating foreground from background.
-This fails WCAG 2.1 success criteria 1.4.3 Contrast (Minimum)
+This fails WCAG 2.1 success criterion 1.4.3 Contrast (Minimum).

-Some of our hyperlinks are missing a meaningful description, so users with a screen reader might have challenges in understanding the meaning of content.
-This fails WCAG 2.1 success criterion 2.4.4 Link Purpose
+Some of our hyperlinks are missing a meaningful description, so users with a screen reader may face challenges in understanding the meaning of content.
+This fails WCAG 2.1 success criterion 2.4.4 Link Purpose.

 Some of our interactive forms are difficult to navigate using a keyboard.
-For example, because some form controls are missing a ‘label’ tag.
-This fails WCAG 2.1 success criterion 3.3.2 Labels or Instructions
+For example, some form controls are missing a 'label' tag.
+This fails WCAG 2.1 success criterion 3.3.2 Labels or Instructions.

 PDFs and other documents

-The accessibility regulations do not require us to fix PDFs or other documents which were published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix PhotographyGuideEditionTwo.pdf.
+The accessibility regulations do not require us to fix PDFs or other documents which were published prior to 23 September 2018 if they’re not essential to providing our services.

 Live video streams do not have captions.
 This fails WCAG 2.1 success criterion 1.2.4 (captions - live).